ozanhazer/laravel-discuss/README.md

   * Post (reply) policy
 * Frontend: Blade Views
 * Translation files

+You will need to publish the vendor files and change the configuration **before** running the migrations if you need to customize table prefixes or user model class.

 Run `php artisan vendor:publish --provider=Alfatron\Discuss\DiscussServiceProvider` to publish views, config and translation files.
 You can also publish them separately by using the `tags`